 Full-time students living in England and Wales do not have to pay Council Tax once they start their course.

 However, students must apply to the council for an exemption, with evidence that confirms they are a full-time student.
 This is a policy set by national government.

 Council Tax is based on property values of dwellings which are set by the Valuation Office and allocated to Bands A to H. The council cannot vary the relative rates applied to different bands as these are set nationally under the Local Government Finance Act.

 If the council were to propose a level of Council Tax increase above a threshold set by government, there would have to be a referendum (5% in 2021 to 2022).

 We get income from council owned car parks, on street parking, permits and tickets issued by our parking enforcement officers.

-Nearly all this income is used to pay for free bus travel for thousands of older and disabled people in the city, which the council has a legal duty to provide.
-In 2016/17 we spent £10,929,562 on providing bus passes from available income of £14,670,347 million.
+The majority of on the on-street parking surplus is used to pay for free bus travel for thousands of older and disabled people in the city.
+The council has a legal duty to provide this and, in 2019 to 2020, we spent £10.8m on providing bus passes.

-In 2016/17 we also invested just over £908,278 to support bus services.
-The remainder was spent on other transport benefits such as traffic light improvements, walking facilities and school travel plans
+In 2019 to 2020 we also invested just over £1.2m to support bus services and other public transport services.
+The remainder was spent on other transport benefits such as traffic light improvements, schools travel plans, walking and cycling facilities.

 The commission's independent view is that the council has the right number of councillors and wards, broadly in line with the average for similar sized authorities.
 A reduction in numbers would go below the levels of representation that they would expect.